microsoft/vscode-docs/docs/languages/cpp.md

 # C/C++ for VS Code (Preview)

-C/C++ support for Visual Studio Code is provided today as a preview of our work to enable cross-platform C and C++ development using VS Code on Windows, Linux, and OS X. Our focus in this preview release is code editing and navigation support for C and C++ code everywhere that VS Code runs, as well as debugging on Linux and OS X (see _Known limitations_ below).
+C/C++ support for Visual Studio Code is provided today as a preview of our work to enable cross-platform C and C++ development using VS Code on Windows, Linux, and OS X. Our focus in this preview release is code editing and navigation support for C and C++ code everywhere that VS Code runs, as well as debugging on Linux, OS X, and Windows (GDB only with Cygin and MinGW).

 If you just want a lightweight tool to edit your C++ files, VS Code has you covered but if you want the best possible experience for your existing Visual C++ projects or debugging on Windows, we recommend you use a version of Visual Studio such as [Visual Studio Community](https://www.visualstudio.com/products/visual-studio-community-vs).